 The University of Georgia for continuing education is part of the public service and outreach division of the University.
 The school is amid downtown Athens and offers several courses of interest, including accounting, healthcare, and business and leadership.
 The college provides a beautiful hotel, offering over 200 beds for its guests.
 Inside there is a huge conference center used for educational meetings and special events, including youth programs for local students.

 Program: Paralegal Certificate

 2. University of North Georgia

-The AAS in Paralegal Studies is one of the best accredited paralegal programs in Georgia.
-The program teaches students how to develop strong knowledge of the legal field, build technological and ethical skills, and apply their understanding of the legal system to the workplace.
+The AAS in Paralegal Studies is one of the best-accredited paralegal programs in Georgia.
+The program teaches students how to develop a strong knowledge of the legal field, build technological and ethical skills, and apply their understanding of the legal system to the workplace.
 The associate degree of applied science in paralegal studies at UNG is a challenging yet rewarding field for students interesting in going on to law school as well.
-The paralegal program will prepare students in core courses of criminal law, legal researching, and civil litigation.
+The paralegal program will prepare students in core courses of criminal law, legal research, and civil litigation.
 The UNG paralegal program is affordable to most students; however, some scholarship opportunities are available.

 UNG is in Oakwood, a small town just northeast of the Capital, Atlanta.
 It is also a short distance from Lake Lanier, where there are many attractions and events.
 UNG is military-friendly and is home of the 2015 national championship softball team.
 The university provides five colleges for students to choose from, including a STEM option.